abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 death and dying, and working with people like that to give them the opportunity for a wholesome rebirth.
-Ajahn Chah had his cane beside him and, poked the former monk in the chest, knocked him over, pushed him on the ground and said, “*Buddho, Buddho*.”
+Ajahn Chah had his cane beside him and, poked the former monk in the chest, knocked him over, pushed him on the ground and said, “*buddho, buddho*.”
 Ajahn Chah was saying that the time of death can be painful and very difficult, and if somebody hasn’t done the work beforehand, it’s not that easy.
 So it’s important to prepare throughout our lives.
 His Holiness the Dalai Lama was once